 Rotterdam World Gateway (RWG) is an innovative, global leader in the fully automated storage and transshipment of containers.
 In its financial processes, RWG is breaking new ground as well.
 The container terminal uses the Anaplan App for IFRS 16 to comply with IFRS regulations in an easy, costeffective way.

 The modern container terminal at Maasvlakte 2 is growing fast, and has a strong position as a ‘global hub’.
 Since its opening in September 2015, it has already handled more than 2.5 million deep-sea containers. continual innovation and the use of the latest technologies have been playing a major role in this growth.
 For example, the storage and transshipment of containers are fully automated, thus making RWG the world’s most modern container terminal.

 Automating IFRS 16

 In automating its financial processes, RWG is breaking new ground as well.
-For example, the container terminal previously implemented Anaplan – together with Finext – to optimize the budgeting and forecasting processes.
+For example, Anaplan implemented – together with Finext – IFRS16 at RWG, to optimize the budgeting and forecasting processes.

 “Spreadsheets do not offer adequate support for the IFRS 16 process.
 And that’s not all.
 They go against the idea that we should be striving to do as much as possible within a single system.”